-The reason that we manged to come over those roundabouts without crashing is because our sub-conscious takes over in this state.
-This is part of the brain built on memory.
-This means that the longer we spend ‘asleep’ the more we simply relive the patterns of our past, rather than taking action on our current dreams and desires.
+The reason we manged to come over those roundabouts without crashing is because our sub-conscious takes over in this state.
+This is the part of the brain built on memory.
+This means that the longer we spend ‘asleep’, the more we relive the patterns of our past, rather than taking action on our current dreams and desires.

 What does it achieve when we are lost to thought?
-We dwell on days that are long gone, or moments that are yet to come, when we could be in the present, taking a vital step towards lasting happiness.
+We dwell on days that are long gone, or moments that are yet to come, when we could be in the present, taking vital steps towards lasting happiness.

 I recall missing an exit on a motorway last year.
 I noticed, just as I passed it by, this little reminder that said, ‘wake up, Gabriela!
 For here is a lost opportunity.’

-This means that when I am dreaming my future, I am actually envisaging what I truly want, rather than reliving the same nightmares of my past, always missing that exit sign that will lead to the life I deserve.
+This means that when I’m dreaming my future, I’m actually envisaging what I truly want, rather than reliving the same nightmares of my past, always missing that exit sign that will lead to the life I deserve.

-Often, we think we are dreaming of success, but really we are playing a worn film reel in the back of our heads of all the things we would really love, but feel are out of reach, or unattainable, or made impossible by the circumstances of our lives.
+Often, we think we’re dreaming of success, but really we’re playing a worn film reel in the back of our heads of all the things we’d really love, but feel are out of reach, or unattainable, or made impossible by the circumstances of our lives.

 We open our eyes, just in time, to see that the signs have been there, only we’ve been driving straight past them.